 - Before class: If you have never studied economics before, go over the chapters that will be covered to familiarize yourself with the main topics.
-If you have studied economics before, you may read the material after coming to class. - During class: Lecture recordings are provided for your convenience.
+If you have studied economics before, the class might feel light & slow.
+You may read the material at your convenience. - During class: Lecture recordings are provided for your convenience.
 Still, you learn more efficiently if you attend classes.
 Lecture notes are provided for your convenience.
-Still, you learn more efficiently if you take your own notes, use your own words when reproducing ideas. - After class: re-read your notes within 24 hours to make sure you understood the lecture.
+Still, you learn more efficiently if you take your own notes, use your own words when reproducing ideas. - After class: Re-read your notes within 24 hours to make sure you understood the lecture.
 Re-read the text briefly, but do not memorize.
 Answer homework questions.
 You are welcome to work in groups, but make sure that you spend 20 minutes by yourself before you meet your study partners.
 That way you will honestly know what you do and don't understand. - Throughout the semester: a) Form a small study group and make it a habit to meet at the same time each week.
 Experience shows that students who form quality study groups earn better grades. b) Practice.
 There is nothing like solving more & more problems to get the hang of this stuff.
-That is why we give homework assignments, extra problems through the web based study guide and encourage students to solve old exams. - Start following the events.
+That is why we give homework assignments, extra problems through the web based study guide, and give you the opportunity to solve old exams. - Start following the events.
+Make it a habit to follow economic & financial news.
 Think, analyze, follow, and contribute to both social and printed media on economic events and ideas.
 Everyone is talking about economics; and so should you.